 A Business Loan Broker Versus a Direct Business Lender: What are the Differences?

 A direct lender offers specific products that they originate, process, fund, and service payments.
-Business Loan Brokers refer to direct lenders and funders but do not fund or service the finance products themselves.
+Brokers refer to direct lenders and funders but do not fund or service the finance products themselves merely to assist in the application process.

-It is not a bad thing to deal with a Loan Broker because they can compare business loan products in the marketplace that match your need verses a Direct Business Lender who will only of their loan products that they underwrite and fund and forgo any other loan financing options available in the marketplace.
+It is not a bad thing to deal with a Loan Broker because they can compare loan products in the marketplace that match your needs versus a Direct Lender who will only of their loan products that they underwrite and fund and forgo any other loan financing options available in the marketplace through there application process.
 Many lenders have no obligation to offer you the best loan product for your specific funding needs.
-A loan brokers’ value will be determined by their knowledge, product diversity, and relationships that entity has within the financing community.
+A loan broker’s value will be determined by their knowledge, product diversity, the application process, and the relationships that the entity has within the financing community.

 The 9 Best Business Financing Options that Business Loan Brokers Provide